act65/mri-reconstruction/README.md

 # mri-reconstruction

 This repo contains my notes and code while exploring how to use learned priors for compressed sensing.
-The work was done in collaboration (I was working as a research assistant) with Paul Teal.
+The work was done in collaboration with Paul Teal (while I was working as a part-time research assistant).

 ## Docs